namanmodani/SuperPeachSisters/README.md

 ### Build Notes

-Created in Winter 2022 for UCLA's CS 32 Project 3 submission, taken under Professor David A. Smallberg.
 This repository simply serves as a container for the completed game.
 The full source code is contained in `Part 2/`, while the incremental development and build history of this project can be found [here](https://github.com/namanmodani/CS-32/tree/main/Projects), under Project 3.

-Software used: C++ (CLion), xQuartz, freeGLUT <br>
+This project was created in Winter 2022 for UCLA's CS 32 Project 3 submission, taken under Professor David A. Smallberg.
+Software used: C++, xQuartz, and freeGLUT.

 ### Build Instructions